 Othello: Very good, even on normal computers.
 In 1997, the Logistello program defeated the human world champion.

-Go: The best programs (Zen, Mogo, Crazystone) using Monte Carlo techniques (UCT) are rated as good as strong amateurs (1kyu/1dan) on the Internet Go servers.
-However, its usually easy to adapt to the weaknesses of these programs.
+Go: The best programs by 2015 (Zen, Mogo, Crazystone) using Monte Carlo techniques (UCT) are rated as good as strong amateurs (1kyu/1dan) on the Internet Go servers.